Early Life and Education of Misty Copeland: A Complete Timeline

 2005: Departure of Danny Tidwell from ABT

-In 2005, Danny Tidwell, the only male African American in the company during Copeland's career, left ABT.
+In 2005, Danny Tidwell, the only male African American dancer at the American Ballet Theatre (ABT) during Misty Copeland's career, left the company.

 2008: Only African-American Woman at ABT

-As of 2008, Copeland was the only African-American woman in the dance company during her entire ABT career, which led to cultural isolation.
+As of 2008, Misty Copeland was the only African-American woman in the American Ballet Theatre (ABT) during her entire ABT career, highlighting the lack of diversity in the international ballet community.

-In 2015, Misty Copeland and her future husband, Olu Evans, disclosed their engagement in a cover story in Essence magazine.
+In 2015, Misty Copeland and attorney Olu Evans disclosed their engagement in a cover story in Essence magazine.

 On July 31, 2016, Misty Copeland married attorney Olu Evans in California.

-In 2022, Misty Copeland and her husband, Olu Evans, welcomed their first child, a son.
+In 2022, Misty Copeland and her husband, Olu Evans, had their first child, a son.